-Specialised in extensions and refurbishment of residential homes, we are able to provide a customised service covering the following.
+Our RIBA practice specialises in extensions and refurbishment of residential homes.
+EMR is able to provide a customised service covering all client’s needs.

 Building works can be complex and stressful, as it often leads to unexpected costs while spending a lot of your personal time dealing with the project if you try to do it on your own,